EdFuentetaja/EdFuentetaja.github.io/_posts/2020-04-12-rfdf_adcock_watson_watt.markdown

 $$r_E = m(t + \frac{R}{\nu} cos \phi) e^{j 2 \pi f_c (t+\frac{R}{\nu} cos \phi)}$$

 It's time now to take another card from under under sleeve, this time is the "narrow-band assumption."
 We claim that our m(t) signal is changing slowly, at least compared to the speed of change of our carrier frequency $$f_c$$.
-To see how this is fair, let's give some numbers, let's say that we make R equal to half our wavelength $$\lambda$$, and let's say we are considering WiFi signals at 2.4 GHz, then our R is about 6.25 cm, which means a worst case time difference of about 0.2 nanoseconds to our radio signal.
+To see how this is fair, let's give some numbers, let's say that we make R equal to one quarter of our wavelength $$\lambda$$, and let's say we are considering WiFi signals at 2.4 GHz, then our R is about 3.125 cm, which means a worst case time difference of about 0.1 nanoseconds to our radio signal.
 Considering that our WiFi signal has a bandwidth of 40 MHz, the highest frequency it's going to carry is 20 MHz, which has a period of 50 ns.
-The compromise here is to say that a sinusoid with period 50 ns is not going to change much from time t to time t+0.4 ns.
-In fact we can say that the maximum change we are going to see with this delay in this example is about 2.5% ($$sin(2 \pi 0.2/50) \approx 0.025$$).
+The compromise here is to say that a sinusoid with period 50 ns is not going to change much from time t to time t+0.1 ns.
+In fact we can say that the maximum change we are going to see with this delay in this example is about 1% ($$sin(2 \pi 0.1/50) \approx 0.0125$$).

 Then we can simplify and say that: